 Now, back to preparing your filing using the MyFreeTaxes Schedule C guide!

 You will be directed to enter your business's income.
-This will be your gross income, so you will need to add up all your cash receipts, 1099 forms, and any other payments that you received.
-If you entered your self-employed income in the revenue worksheet provided in Part 1 of this guide, you can just enter that total or if you have an accounting system, you can get that total from there.
+This will be your gross income, so you will need to add up all your cask receipts, 1099 forms, and any other payments that you received.
+If you entered your information on the worksheet provided, you can just enter that total or if you have an accounting system, you can get that total from there.